MrinmoyHaloi/centerit/README.md

 from centerit import *

 call centerwin function.
-You just have to pass the root window name and the dimensions you want.
+You just have to pass the root window name and the dimensions you want for your root window.